 - Understand your Hard-to-Count Areas: Every time there is a Census, it can be logistically challenging to count everyone.
 An undercount occurs when people are missed, leaving Texas with a smaller population count than our actual population.
 In 2010, significant undercounts occurred in areas across Texas, including large metropolitan areas, college towns, rural counties, and border communities.
 Today, an estimated 25 percent of Texans (6 million people) live in hard-to-count neighborhoods, where past self-response rates have been relatively low.
 Learn more about your hard-to-count areas from the Hard-to-Count Map.

 - Engage your Legislators Now: Texas’ current legislative session is the last one before the 2020 Census begins.
 Given the unique challenges facing this Census, Texas’ lawmakers will need to develop a statewide plan, create a complete count committee (CCC), and dedicate funding to ensure a robust 2020 Census outreach plan.
 House Bill 255 by State Rep. César Blanco and Senate Bill 1934 by Sen. Juan “Chuy” Hinojosa have been filed in the current legislative session to establish a statewide CCC.
-We have developed a one-pager that you can share with your elected officials to help them understand the importance of a state support for a complete census count and why they can and should take action.
+We have developed a one-pager that you can share with your elected officials to help them understand the importance of state support for a complete census count and why they can and should take action.
+Also, take a minute to send a letter to your state leaders to make sure every Texan counts on the 2020 Census.

 - Develop Local Support: Local communities in Texas have geographic and regional differences that create unique challenges and require unique solutions to make sure everyone is counted.
 Connecting with the Census Bureau’s Texas Regional Partnership Team is a great first step to learn more about their complete count guide and what work is already being done.
 In addition, CPPP’s resources on what localities can do can help you and your community brainstorm next steps.
 Please connect with Rebecca Briscoe (email@example.com) at the Census Bureau to learn more.